Caa52/Caa52/README.md

 - 👋 Hi, I’m Collins Abanda
 - 👨🏿‍💻 I’m an engineer and love building things
-- 🌱 Currently, I've been doing a lot of work with java.
+- 🌱 Most recently, I've been doing a lot of work with java.
-- 📈  I'm a contributor to Apache Solr
+- 📈 I've worked on some major projects, including contributions to Apache Solr
 - 📫 You can reach me via my email
 <!---
 Caa52/Caa52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.